floresfreddy/js-communication-with-server/README.md

 Because fetch() returns a Promise, we can now chain on then() to handle the response, catch() to handle errors, and finally() if there's anything we want to do after all of our then()'s and/or catch() have run.

 ## Food for Thought
-What actually causes fetch() to produce an error that is then handled by catch()?
+What actually causes fetch() to produce an error that can then handled by catch()?
 This is very Googleable!

 What happens if the response takes ages?
 How could you handle that using fetch()?
 This is kind of an advanced thing and not necessary to know for projects or passing code challenges.
 Also, why might we want to limit how long we wait for a response?